aecsocket/fukomaster/README.md

 that you swipe - that is, it's not an abrupt change like a keybinding, but a gradual process.
 The more you swipe, or the faster you swipe, the further the desktop moves to the next workspace.

-fukomaster allows you to emulate this behavior by temporarily turning your mouse into a trackpad;
+fukomaster allows you to simulate this behavior by temporarily turning your mouse into a trackpad;
 starting a three-finger swipe (or however many you have configured); then converting your mouse movements into finger movements on the virtual trackpad.

+Note that this doesn't just work with switching workspaces - you can use trackpad gestures for all kinds of things, such as swiping right to go back in a web browser.
+You are, however, limited to the fact that all of your virtual fingers will be moving in the same direction at the same speed, so you can't, for example, simulate a pinch-and-zoom.

 [MX Master 3S]: https://www.logitech.com/en-eu/products/mice/mx-master-3s.910-006559.html
 [Solaar]: https://pwr-solaar.github.io/Solaar/